tinko26/ao/docs/api/src/ao/ao_print.h.md

 size_t ao_printu64(char * s, size_t n, ao_print_t const * o, uint64_t const * v);
 ```

+Converts an unsigned integer to string.
 The respective suffix indicates, which kind of number to convert, as well as the source type.
+The return value indicates the actual number of bytes that have been written.
+The value `0` indicates, that the conversion has failed.
 All the functions have the same parameter list.

 | `s` | The string to convert to. |
 | `n` | The maximum number of characters to write to the string. |
 | `o` | The conversion options. |
 | `v` | The pointer to the value to convert. |

-The return value indicates the actual number of bytes that have been written.
-The value `0` indicates, that the conversion has failed.